aminaopio/Exam-Junior/README.md

-# Meyer-Distributing-Exam-Junior
+# **Meyer-Distributing-Exam-Junior**
-Coding Challenge for the Junior Software Engineer role at Meyer Distributing! /n To run on Visual Studio Code: Enter "dotnet run" in command prompt.
+Coding Challenge for the Junior Software Engineer role at Meyer Distributing!
+To run on Visual Studio Code, enter "_dotnet run_" in command prompt.

 ## Implementations:
 - [x] Implement TotalSales Function